Atychi762/BashBookProject/README.md

 This project is a facebook-like server-client application.
 A user can create an account, post meesages to other users walls, add friends, and display the contents of their own wall.
 It is written exclusivly in bash.
-This project was a collaboration between myself (Diarmaid McKeagney) and Peter Fitzgerald.
+This project was a collaboration between Diarmaid McKeagney and Peter Fitzgerald.
 This project was completed for CT213.
 The project requires a linux operating system to run.

 To run the project, first open the project file and right click.
 You should see the option to "Open in Terminal".